Appledoee/SHA256-Password-Cracking/README.md

 * <code>p.failure(”password hash not found”)</code> uses <code>p.failure</code> from <code>pwn</code> module
 * otherwise, if the loop hasn’t found its match then it will print "password hash not found"

-<b> 8.
-Before testing it out, generate your current password to SHA256 password.
-For example, my password is ‘kali’ </b>
+<b>8.
+Before testing it out, generate your current password to SHA256 password </b>

+For example, my password is 'kali' and when I generate it to SHA256 I get 'fc5669b52ce4e283ad1d5d182de88ff9faec6672bace84ac2ce4c083f54fe2bc':

 ```python
 echo -ne kali | sha256sum